browserengineering/book/book/embeds.md

   they enable important cross-origin use cases like ads, video, and social media buttons.

-And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises below---implementing them well requires a lot of attention to detail
+And, as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises---implementing them well requires a lot of attention to detail.

 ::: {.web-only}